 Web designers often think about the web design process with a focus on technical matters such as wireframes, code, and content management.
 But great design isn’t about how you integrate the social media buttons or even slick visuals.
-Great design is actually about creating a website design that aligns with an overarching strategy.
+Great design is actually about having a website creation process that aligns with an overarching strategy.

 Well-designed websites offer much more than just aesthetics.
 They attract visitors and help people understand the product, company, and branding through a variety of indicators, encompassing visuals, text, and interactions.
 That means every element of your site needs to work towards a defined goal.

 But how do you achieve that harmonious synthesis of elements?
 Through a holistic web design process that takes both form and function into account.

-For me, that website design process requires 7 steps:
+For me, steps to design a website requires 7 steps: